Berkeley-CS61B/website-sp24/projects/proj0/index.md

 What if, halfway through this tilt operation, we have [4, X, X, 4], and we want to call `moveTileUpAsFarAsPossible` to move the rightmost 4 tile toward the left?
 We have to know whether or not the leftmost 4 tile was previously merged on this tilt (as is the case here), or if the leftmost 4 tile is still eligible for a merge (in which case the 4s would merge into an 8).

 To keep track of whether a tile has been merged on this tilt, you can use the `wasMerged` method of the Tile class.
+Don't worry, if the merge was successful, `move` method automatically updates the value.

 ### Testing and Debugging